“Where ya been, Trev?” my roommate Bill asked as I returned to our dorm room around noon. “Out catting around with the frat boys?”

 “Oh, yeah.
 I thought I recognized you.”

-We all laughed at John who was so transparently lying – more Hollywood education for me.
+We all laughed at John for so transparently lying – more Hollywood education for me.

 “We wanna go to the funeral,” Alice claimed.